armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 #### `strategies.<strategyName>.<strategy>`

 The kind of deployment strategy this strategy uses.
-Borealis supports `canary` and `blueGreen`.
+Armory CDaaS supports `canary` and `blueGreen`.

 ```yaml
 strategies: